 For example, let’s say you want to return to school, and pursue a science degree.
 Further, let’s say you have experienced poor performance in school in the past and you fear another poor performance.
-This fear of failing in school again causes you to procrastinate with following though on your decision.
+This fear of failing in school again causes you to procrastinate with following through on your decision.
 In this case, your belief that you will fail is more important to you than following through with your plans.
 Also, not only do you believe that you will fail, you believe that you are unable to handle failure.

 In this post, we will discuss three steps on how to overcome your anxiety about failure.
 The first step will be to explore your last experience with failure.

-Explore Your Most Recent Experience With Failure
+Step 1: Explore Your Most Recent Experience With Failure

-Using the example, about your fear of returning to school, you will explore the last time your were in school.
-You will start with looking through the specific circumstances that led to you failing out or dropping out of school.
+Using the example, about your fear of returning to school, you will explore the last time you were in school.
+You will start by looking through the specific circumstances that led to you failing or dropping out of school.
 You will explore your thoughts and feelings related to the circumstances.
 This will involve you, taking your time of going through your grade reports, your curriculum, and taking an inventory of your study habits.
 In order for you to be successful with this exploration, you will need to be very honest with yourself.

 In the process of your exploration, you should permit yourself to re-experience those negative feelings associated with anxiety.
 During this process you should write down these negative feelings and associate them, as best as possible to the thinking that created them.
 You should then document what behaviors you engaged in, in response to these feelings.
 The purpose of this exercise is to document what your triggers for anxiety are.
 The next step will be for you to identify, your ideal feelings and response to thoughts of failure.

-Identify Your Ideal Response to Failure
+Step 2: Identify Your Ideal Response to Failure

 You will now take the triggers you identified and write down how you would like to respond to them.
 For example, if your response to a bad grade in a test was to drop the class, you would pick an opposite response to this scenario.
 This would look like you going over the test material, and re-reading the information you studied for the test.
 Your ideal response should be rooted in you developing an optimistic perception of the same triggers.